 Lecturer: Mr J.A.
-Lang

-Or "How to Start and Run a Computer Company"

-Prerequisite course: Economics and Law

-This course is a prerequisite for E-Commerce.
+Lang No. of lectures and examples classes: 8 + 2 Or "How to Start and Run a Computer Company" Prerequisite course: Economics and Law This course is a prerequisite for E-Commerce.

 The aims of this course are to introduce students to all the things that go to making a successful project or product other than just the programming.
 The course will survey some of the issues that students are likely to encounter in the world of commerce and that need to be considered when setting up a new computer company.